basic-1/basic-1/docs/reference.md

 Data type specifiers can be used to define types of constants, variables, functions arguments and values returning with functions.
 Data type specifier has to be the last character of an identifier or constant.
 BASIC1 language supports the next data type specifiers:
 - `$` (dollar sign) - used to define string identifier
-- `!` (exclamation mark) - single precision floating point identifier or constant
+- `!` (exclamation mark) - single precision floating-point identifier or constant
+- `#` (number sign) - double precision floating-point identifier or constant
 - `%` (percent) - integer identifier or constant

 String data type specifier cannot be used with constants.
-Identifiers with the same names differ in data type specifiers only are different identifiers.
+Identifiers with the same names but different data type specifiers are different identifiers.
 The interpreter assigns default numeric data type (`SINGLE`) to identifiers or numeric constants without data type specifiers. `DIM` statement can declare variables of any numeric data type without data type specifiers in their names.

 **Examples of data type specifiers usage:**
-`a! = 10% + 0.5` - 10.5 floating point value is assigned to `a!` variable
+`a! = 10% + 0.5` - 10.5 floating-point value is assigned to `a!` variable
 `a% = 10% + 0.5` - 11 integer value is assigned to `a%` variable (10.5 rounded to 11 because `a%` variable has integer data type specifier)
 `a = 10.0%` - an error will be reported because 10.0 is not a valid integer number
 `a! = 10 / 3` - 3.33333 value is assigned to `a!`
 `a% = 10 / 3` - 3 value is assigned to `a%` because of rounding
 `a! = 10% / 3` - 3.33333 value is assigned to `a!`
 `a! = 10% / 3%` - 3 value is assigned to `a!` because of integer division
+`a# = 10# / 3#` - 3.33333 double precision floating-point value is assigned to `a#` variable

 ## Operators and expressions